psarando/shire-reckoning/Middle-earth-simulation.md

 #### Leap-years beyond the Third Age

 Tolkien did not give any details on how the New Reckoning handled leap-years in the Fourth Age.
-That leaves me with 2 options for this simulation, and ultimately I chose option #1:
+That leaves me with 2 options for this simulation, and ultimately I chose option #2:

+1. Restart leap-year calculations according to the count of Fourth Age years in the New Reckoning.
+   This means either altering the Shire Calendar leap-year rules to omit leap-days in the corresponding centuries of the Fourth Age
+   (which means omitting leap-days in S.R.
+1520, 1620, 1720, etc.),
+   or not altering the Shire Calendar leap-year rules and continue omitting its leap-days in S.R. centuries (1500, 1600, 1700, etc.).
+   If the traditional Shire Calendar leap-year rules continued into the Fourth Age, but the New Reckoning restarted its calculations, then its Yestarë, Yavannië 30, and Cormarë would be out of sync with the Shire Calendar for 20 years around every century.
+   Also, the Shire Calendar would have to choose a year to make a "Millennial Leap-year" that would be different than the New Reckoning's "Millennial Leap-year" (since those also fall on a centennial year), making these calendars even more out of sync in the meantime.
-1. Ignore the new count of years for the Fourth Age and continue reckoning leap-years in the New Reckoning and the Shire Calendar as if the count of Third Age years had continued.
+2. Ignore the new count of years for the Fourth Age and continue reckoning leap-years in the New Reckoning and the Shire Calendar as if the count of Third Age years had continued.
    This allows the New Reckoning Yestarë to always correspond to Shire Rethe 25, and New Reckoning Yavannië 30 (or Cormarë in leap-years) to always correspond to Shire Halimath 22.
    Since IV 1 corresponds to S.R.
-3021, then regular leap-years in the New Reckoning calendar will still occur in years divisible by 4, but leap-days omitted at the end of centuries appear to come 20 years early (IV 80, IV 180, IV 280, etc.), and "Millennial Leap-years" would come 20 years early in the New Reckoning, but continue to come 600 years early (or 400 years late) in Shire-reckoning years (e.g. S.R.
+3021, then regular leap-years in the New Reckoning calendar will still occur in years divisible by 4, but leap-days omitted at the end of centuries appear to come 20 years early (IV 80, IV 180, IV 280, etc.), and "Millennial Leap-years" would also come 20 years early in the New Reckoning, but continue to come 600 years early (or 400 years late) in Shire-reckoning years (e.g. S.R.
 2400, 3400, 4400, etc.)
-2. Restart leap-year calculations according to the count of Fourth Age years in the New Reckoning.
-   This means either altering omitted leap-years in the Shire Calendar to correspond to the centuries of the Fourth Age, which also means omitting leap-days in S.R.
-1520, 1620, 1720, etc.
-   Or continue omitting leap-days in S.R. centuries 1500, 1600, 1700, etc.,
-   which would mean New Reckoning Yestarë, Yavannië 30, and Cormarë would be out of sync with the Shire Calendar for 20 years around every century, but also the Shire Calendar would have to choose a year to make a "Millennial Leap-year" that would be different than the New Reckoning's "Millennial Leap-year" (since those also fall on a centennial year).

 #### Shire-reform